Skip to main content

 Best Practices

-2. Content-Type Tagging: The function automatically tags files with their MIME type for proper handling.
+2. Content-Type Tagging: The function automatically tags files with their MIME type and file name for proper handling.

 3. Progress Tracking: Always implement progress tracking for better user experience, especially for larger files.

-4. Error Handling: Wrap upload calls in try-catch blocks to handle network issues or insufficient AR tokens.
+4. Error Handling: Wrap upload calls in try-catch blocks to handle network issues or insufficient Turbo Credits.

 5. Metadata Structure: When uploading JSON metadata, follow standard NFT metadata schemas for compatibility with marketplaces.